byuccl/ddr_rowhammer/beam-test/README.md

 ### Baseline Mitigated VexRiscv Bare Metal system ("TMR")

+The tools and IP used for the mitigation should be carefully documented so the design can be reproduced.
+Any steps involved with checking and setting timing need to be described carefully.
 The following additions to the baseline system will be added for mitigation.

 * Apply TMR to the system